 Guardian ad Litem

-Apply to be a Parenting Coordinator in District 15B
+Apply to be a Guardian ad Litem in District 15B

-GALs must have attended and received a certificate of completion of 24 hours of Judicial District 15B’s combined Civil District Guardian ad Litem and Parent Coordinator Training that includes knowledge and practice of confidentiality, interviewing, dynamics of high conflict families, and legal issues.
+Must have attended and received a certificate of completion of 24 hours of Judicial District 15B’s combined Civil District Guardian ad Litem and Parent Coordinator Training that includes knowledge and practice of confidentiality, interviewing, dynamics of high-conflict families, and legal issues.

-Eligibility for the approved Civil District Guardian ad Litem list for Judicial District 15B: Complete the attached form and forward to the Center for Cooperative Parenting for review.
+Eligibility for the approved Civil District Guardian ad Litem list for Judicial District 15B: Complete the form above and the Center for Cooperative Parenting will review.
 The chief district court judge makes final decisions regarding additions to the approved list.

 Participate in an ongoing seminar on at least a quarterly basis, to include continuing education, group discussion, and peer review and support.
 Monthly peer consultation among approved Civil District GALs is encouraged.

 Judicial District 15B’s Guardian ad Litem Program that supervises volunteer GALs in abuse, neglect and dependency cases cannot provide supervision to Civil District GALs.